 “Last year in March/April as we got into the pandemic, there was an expectation of 40% degrowth in GDP, that was the initial forecast; once they looked at the figure three months later there had been a degrowth in April but it was of 24%,” quotes Mr. Bajaj speaking of the impact of Covid-19 on the industry as a whole.
 After the first month into the pandemic, the economy started recovering quicker than expected and the eventual impact was actually in single digits through negative which was nothing in the line of the disaster that was forecasted.

-“The FMCG as a whole broadly was to some degree cushioned because it is a very back to basics industry that you and I need for our everyday living; In fact, the food category benefited last year because all the restaurants and entertainment areas were shut down and the total quantity of food that we need to consume does not really shift; So, you had a lot of business moving from restaurant food towards packaged food categories” declares Mr. Bajaj.
-Last year, the phenomenon of overstocking became prevalent owing to the fluctuating availability of daily groceries.
+“The FMCG as a whole was to some degree cushioned because it is a very back to basics industry that you and I need for our everyday living; In fact, the food category benefited last year because all the restaurants and entertainment areas were shut down and the total quantity of food that we need to consume does not really shift; So, a lot of business moved from restaurant food towards packaged food categories,” declares Mr. Bajaj in a recent interview with Icons Behind Brands in their video Talk-show series Back to Basics.
+Last year, “overstocking” became prevalent owing to the fluctuating availability of daily groceries.
 During the pandemic, people used UHT milk for the first time while new-age food categories like Kellogg’s proved utterly beneficial to them.

 The other major role was that of innovation.
-“It is very important for marketers to be very careful because innovation is a tool that can make companies and can also break companies because if you go out there and do all kinds of unreasonable innovations you will not have the money to support your innovations and land into a tough situation,” points out Mr Bajaj.
+“Marketeers need to be very careful because innovation is a tool that can make or break companies; If you go out there and do all kinds of unreasonable innovations you will not have the money to support your innovations and land into a tough situation,” points out Mr. Bajaj.